COMMUNITY SERVICE

 • Aquatics/Water Safety Instructor

-• Camp/Outdoor School Volunteer Civil Air Patrol Conservation Projects Crime Prevention Disabled Citizen Assistance Fire Dept. or Police Volunteer First Aid Instructor Health Service Hospital Volunteer Immigrant Services Interpreter Library Work Meals on Wheels Nursing Home/Aid to Elderly Park Volunteer Public Housing Services Red Cross Volunteer Safety Escort for Young Children Tutori ng within the Community United Way Volunteer VISTA Program YMCA Volunteer.
+• Camp/Outdoor School Volunteer, Civil Air Patrol, Conservation Project,s Crime Prevention Disabled Citizen Assistance Fire Dept. or Police Volunteer First Aid Instructor Health Service Hospital Volunteer Immigrant Services Interpreter Library Work Meals on Wheels Nursing Home/Aid to Elderly Park Volunteer Public Housing Services Red Cross Volunteer Safety Escort for Young Children Tutoring within the Community United Way Volunteer VISTA Program YMCA Volunteer.

-** Please refer to the State and Concept High school guidelines.
+** Please refer to the State and Concept High School guidelines.

-The entry to Log:
+The entry to the Log: